MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/request-queuing-policy.md

 ---
 # Request queuing policy (Preview)

-A workload group's request queuing policy controls if requests may be queued for delayed execution, once a certain threshold of concurrent requests is exceeded.
+A workload group's request queuing policy controls queueing of requests for delayed execution, once a certain threshold of concurrent requests is exceeded.

 The request queuing policy reduces the amount of throttling errors during times of peak activity by queueing incoming requests up to a predefined short time period, while polling for available capacity during that time period.